srobo/website/_posts/2023-06-28-sr2024-registration-open.md

 a seeded knockout.
 As usual the prizes will recognise not only the teams which come top in the knockouts, but also those who excel in other ways.

-Details of the game and prizes will be revealed at kickstart.
-Details of the kickstart and competition events will be published when they are available.
+Details of the game and prizes will be revealed at Kickstart.
+Details of the Kickstart and competition events will be published when they are available.
 We expect to confirm places towards the end of September.

 If you would like a chance to [compete][compete] in Student Robotics 2024,